Kyagara/equinox/README.md

   - Similar to the cache interface
   - Add Redis store, maybe using a lua script
   - Maybe add more options (presets?) to customize the rate limiter
-- More tests for the internal client and rate limit

 ## Disclaimer